 - Do you encourage and consider opinions different from your own?

-- It’s important to take time to elicit feedback, listen and appropriately consider employee suggestions, preferences and needs, as well as being flexible where you can.
+- It’s important to take time to elicit feedback, listen and appropriately consider employee suggestions, preferences and needs, as well as to be flexible where you can.
 We can’t always meet everyone’s needs, so it’s important to take the time to explain why, when we can’t.

 - Acknowledging different cultures and beliefs is an important way to honour the diversity of the people that work at your organization in a tangible way.
 It’s also an opportunity for all employees to learn about their co-workers and build their cultural competency.
 These cultural celebrations are just a fraction of those your team may observe.
 Asking which celebrations matter to your team members can help you focus on which ones to recognize.